 Note: If you assign a program at the Building level, the Unit Configuration Type will inherit the program.
 The ability to add a program to the Unit Configuration Type will become unavailable.
 If more than one program operates within the Building, do not set up the program at the Building level; instead, set up the program at the Unit Configuration Type level.
 You can only assign one program at a time to a Unit Configuration Type.

 To access the SITES tab for an agency, click the launchpad and navigate to MANAGE > SITES (ensure that you’re in the correct agency for the sites you’d like to manage).

 Sites are listed alphabetically by Site Name, but you can click the Status column header to sort by status if desired.

 To create a new Housing Inventory Site, select Housing Inventory in the Site Categories sidebar.
 On the SITES page, click ADD NEW SITE.

-Note: Once you create a Site, you cannot modify the Site Category (Administrative or Housing).
+Note: You cannot modify the Site Category (Administrative or Housing) once you create a Site.

 - Geocodes are published annually and are available on the HUD Exchange.

-- The system populates Geography Type automatically, and it is not editable.
+- Once the Site is saved, the system displays a Geography Type field that populates automatically and is not editable.
 This information is based on the HUD Zip Code to Geography crosswalk.

-- You can associate Eligibility criteria with a Site by toggling on Eligibility.
-When toggled on, the Eligibility section appears in Site Resources.
+- You can associate Eligibility criteria with a Site by turning on the Eligibility toggle.
+When this setting is enabled, the Eligibility section appears in Site Resources.